Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Dinesh Kumar Agarwal

-We are growing at 48% CHR in quantity and average rate is anywhere between 555 to 700 rupees.
-And I mean it will keep growing at this speed because market as you rightly said time is very, very large.
-It is only tapping projects are available.
-We are choosing at what margin we need to do the business and we are not taking all the projects as it comes.
-We are very very particular about the quality of the works.
-And also our margin will be keep.
-We’ll keep growing at this speed.
-I mean past also we have grown from a 6 million tons to 10 million tons this year also it will be like 50% jump in the quantity will be keep growing because market size is very very high.
+We are growing at 48% CAGR in quantity, and average rate is anywhere between INR555 to INR700.
+And it will keep growing at this speed because market, as you rightly said, TAM is very, very large.
+It is only tapping.
+Projects are available.
+We are choosing at what margin we need to do the business.
+And we are not taking all the projects as it comes.

-It is not about 50% growth.
-It is market is huge.
-And we are expanding our team and the fleet rapidly into the market and the states.
-Few of the states we are again adding our team where our presence was not there.
-We have entered during last quarter.
-We are entering another new states in this quarter.
-It will keep growing.
-The speed of growth will keep continuing from.
-I mean what is there in the past.
-It will keep growing in the coming quarters.
+We are very, very particular about the quality of the work and also our margin.
+We will keep growing at this speed.
+I mean, past also, we have grown from 6 million tons to 10 million tons.
+This year also, it will be like a 50% jump in the quantity.
+We will keep growing because market size is very, very high.
+It is not about 50% growth, it is, market is huge, and we are expanding our team and the fleet rapidly into the market and the states.
+Few of the states, we are again adding our team where our presence was not there, we have entered during last quarter.
+We are entering another new state in this quarter.
+It will keep growing, the speed of growth will keep continuing from what is there in the past, it will keep growing in the coming quarters.

 Mithin Shah

-Yeah, yeah, so I understood, you know, there is no constraint on increasing the capacity as I understood from this con call.
-But how about the realization like.
-Like you said 550 to 700 is there also do we also see an uptrend in the realization per se.
+Yeah.
+So I understood there is no constraint on increasing the capacity, as I understood from this Con Call, but how about the realization?
+Like you said, 550 to 700?
+Is that also — do we also see an uptrend in the realization per se?

 Dinesh Kumar Agarwal

-That is few of the cases, few of the states realization has gone down due to insane bidding which are.
-That are the project we have knowingly left it.
-But few of the states realization start improving because people who have local player who have taken the taken the order has not executed because it was not viable to execute.
-And few of the places realizations improves where the distance is long.
-So that new project we have whatever the new project we have own and declared to the stock exchange disclosed to the stock exchange.
+That is few of the cases, few of the state’s realization has gone down due to instant bidding, which are — that are the projects we have knowingly left it.
+But few of the states’ realizations start improving because people who have, local player who have taken the order has not executed because it was not viable to execute.
+And few of the places, realization improves where the distance is long.
+So that new project we have — whatever the new project we have owned and declared to the stock exchange, disclosed to the stock exchange, all are long distance and better realizations.

 Mithin Shah

-Got it Correct.
-And just one request, you know, we would appreciate you know.
-You know if the con call is conducted say at least next day post the results.
-Because you know we see the presentation and the media release from the company as a disclosure as well as the results, you know.
-So if you can just give us at least half a day or day, you know, for us to go through it and then you know, so that we can we at least we are in a good mood to.
-To ask some better questions, you know, to the management and to understand more the company.
+Got it.
+And just one request, we would appreciate if the Con Call is conducted say at least next day post the results because we see the presentation and the media release from the company as a disclosure as well as the results so if you can just give us at least half a day or day for us to go through it and then, so that we can — we are at least we are in a good mood to ask some better questions to the management and to understand more the company.
+It is a genuine request.

 Dinesh Kumar Agarwal

-Not if noted your feedback and we’ll keep in mind.
-Thank you for us to prepare so much in the same day board meeting having a.
-So yeah,
+Noted your feedback and we’ll keep in mind.
+It was internally tough [Phonetic] for us to prepare so much in the same day board meeting, having so many calls

 Mithin Shah